 You can imagine what happened next… Every single day after that, she woke at 5 am yelling “Buddies!”
 (Her word for cartoons.
 Super cute, but not at 5 am.)

-I quickly realized that her early wakings had become a habit that wasn’t going to stop on its own.
+I quickly realized that my early waking 2 year old had developed a habit that wasn’t going to stop on its own.
 I needed a strategy to get her sleeping later ASAP.

 Admittedly, I am a “morning person.”
 But more like a “7 am morning person.”
 No amount of coffee can make waking at 5 am feel good.
 Given the volume of emails I get with the subject “Help!
-My toddler is waking too early!”
+My toddler’s waking up too early!”
 I’m pretty sure I’m not the only one that feels this way.

-Are you trapped in “toddler waking up too early” hell right now?
-I bet you’ve tried it all- move bedtime later, then earlier- but still your child continues waking at 5 am calling for you.
+I bet you’ve tried it all- moving bedtime later, then earlier- but still you have a toddler waking at 5 am calling for you.

-Maybe it started after the time change or a vacation.
+Maybe it started after the clocks changed or a vacation.
 And like me, you fell into the habit of starting your day way too early.
 Now you realize it’s a dreadful habit that needs to be stopped, but you have no idea how to do it!

-Well, I’m happy to report that my toddler’s early risings were stopped pretty quickly just by changing around a few aspects of her sleep routine.
+Well, I’m happy to report that my toddler’s early risings were stopped just by changing around her sleep routine.
 In less than a week, she was sleeping until 7 am!
 Later mornings = happy mama.

 These tips haven’t just helped my daughter.
 I’ve been sharing them with exhausted parents for several years and they work!
-You too can stop your toddler waking every morning at 5 am when you do the following 5 steps:
+You can stop your toddler waking early when you do the following 8 steps.